jwass/pep8-staged/README.md

 - Commit them to the repository so that it will be easy to share the script with other contributors.

-To just use the hook, copy the `git-hooks/pre-commit` file into your repository's `.git/hooks` directory.
+To use the hook only, copy the `git-hooks/pre-commit` file into your repository's `.git/hooks` directory.